Chinasat: ChinaSat 10

 ChinaSat 10 was based on the DFH-4 bus.
 It was launched in 2011.
 Formerly known as SinoSat 5.

+ChinaSat 10R

+ChinaSat 10R (ZX 10R) is a communications satellite launched on 22 February 2025 at 12:11 UTC, from the Xichang Satellite Launch Center using a Long March 3B/E rocket from the LA-2 launch complex.
+The satellite will replace the ChinaSat 10 satellite launched in 2011.

 ChinaSat 11

 ChinaSat 11 was based on the DFH-4 bus.
 It was launched in May 2013.
 ChinaSat 11 is used for Ninmedia, a free Indonesian TV network that provides many Indonesian TV stations.

 ChinaSat 12

 ChinaSat 12 was launched in 2012.
 Formerly known as Apstar 7B.
 A backup of Apstar 7, Apstar 7B was acquired by China Satellite Communications from its subsidiary APT Satellite Holdings in 2010.
 It was based on Thales Alenia Space Spacebus-4000C2.

 ChinaSat 15

 ChinaSat 15, aka Belintersat-1, was based on the DFH-4 satellite bus.
 It was launched on 16 January 2016, at 00:57 (Beijing time).

 ChinaSat 16

 Initially known as Shijian 13 (SJ 13), the satellite was launched on 12 April 2017 at 11:04:04 UTC into geostationary transfer orbit using a Long March 3B/E launch vehicle.
 As the Shijian designation suggests, it is an experimental satellite that is supposed to test the electric propulsion of the DFH-4S satellite bus.
 The satellite has also been used for Ka-band high bandwidth communications experiments for in-flight internet services, achieving an internet access capability of 150 Mbit/s.
 After its experimental phase, it was transferred to China Satcom which is currently operating it as ChinaSat 16 (ZX 16).